-Numerous SCAA model updates were incorporated in 2022 (data through 2021) with resultant changes on PPR results.
+Numerous SCAA model updates were incorporated beginning in 2022 (data through 2021) with resultant changes on PPR results.
 Several of these updates were simply necessary to handle 2020 COVID-19 marking/sampling restrictions.
 However, more substantive changes in data input and/or model structure in the Chinook SCAA and alewife SCAA were aimed at improving accuracy of PPR estimates by better resolving data series which have lacked sufficient data or been held constant through time.
 For instance, reliance on both age-1 and age-2 Chinook salmon (formerly just age-1) for calculations of proportion wild and movement from Lake Huron improved historically low sample sizes owing to the higher selectivity of age-2 fish in the sport fishery.
 Likewise, decreased biomass of Chinook salmon since the early 2000s has resulted in proportionally greater consumption by lake trout and steelhead.
 Incorporating time-varied consumption and population dynamics of lake trout and steelhead (formerly fixed values since 2008) has improved recent estimates of alewife consumption and subsequent scaling of abundance and biomass.
-Collectively, recent model updates yielded a modest increase in the Chinook salmon biomass series and a moderate decrease in the alewife biomass series relative to 2020 model results (data through 2019).
-Despite model rescaling, trends in Chinook salmon and alewife biomass estimates were similar between the 2020 and 2022 models (Figure 1).
+Updates to model inputs and structures in 2023 (data through 2022) resulted in increased Chinook salmon and alewife biomass relative to the 2022 model results although patterns were largely the same (Figure 1).